Salary vs. Hourly Earnings: What Are the Differences?

 Receiving a regular salary can be better than an hourly job for several reasons:

-More benefits.
 Full-time, salaried employees are likely to get additional employment benefits such as health care, matching contributions to a 401(k) and paid vacation time.
 Even if a salaried job with benefits pays less than an hourly job, it could put you in a better financial position.
-Perks such as maternity or paternity leave, gym membership reimbursements or free childcare can provide significant savings.
+Perks such as maternity or paternity leave, gym membership reimbursements or free child care can provide significant savings.

-More career advancement opportunities.
 Generally, a salaried position comes with more responsibilities than an hourly job.
 Even if you accept a pay cut to move from an hourly to a salaried role, it could be worth it in the long term.
 In addition to added benefits like health insurance, you could be promoted to a more advanced position more quickly than an hourly employee.
-Roles in management, for example, are typically required to be full-time employees.
+Management roles, for example, are typically required to be full-time employees.

 Disadvantages of salary pay